AB Junior Research Workshops

 Each methods course will have an associated Junior Research Workshop (JRW) and you must enroll in the methods course as well as the JRW.
 Participating in the JRW and doing all required work will count as your Independent Work for Fall, and this is the only way for you to fulfill the IW requirement.

 The JRWs will meet separately from their associated classes and will contain material that augments those classes with the aim of helping students prepare an IW project proposal by the end of the fall term.
 Students will be evaluated on their involvement in their JRW and on the quality of the IW proposal that they turn in at the end of the term.
-This IW proposal can then be the basis for a full term IW project in the spring although students may also elect to participate in an alternate IW seminar or one-on-one IW project, if they so choose.
+In the spring, JRW students will merge in with all other IW students in an IW seminar or one-on-one IW project.
+JRW students may build on their JRW project or may create a new project.

 JRWs are open only to COS AB juniors.